Octopus Electric Vehicles Logo

 EV calculator explained

-How we calculate the cost savings in our calculator
+How we calculate the cost savings in our salary sacrifice calculator

 Wondering what data our EV calculator is based on?
 Here's the lowdown.